digitalmuddler/Arduino/MakeIt-Robotics/README.md

 These files are for the Make: It Robotics kits [formerly/still?] sold at RadioShack.
-I've mainly put them here because the old shack.net blog is no longer available.
+I've mainly put them here because the old shack.net blog is no longer available and wanted to have easier access to them.